People's Parliament: Occupation

-On June 15 and 16, 1940, the Soviet Union presented ultimatums to all three Baltic states, which were then invaded by the Red Army.
+On 15 and 16 June 1940, the Soviet Union presented ultimatums to all three Baltic states, which were then invaded by the Red Army.
 After the invasions, the previous governments of the Baltic states were replaced by pro-Communist "People's Governments".
-The new governments then dismissed the existing parliaments (Riigikogu in Estonia, Seimas in Lithuania) and announced new elections to the "People's Parliaments" to be held on July 14 and 15, 1940 (originally, the election in Lithuania was to be held only on July 14, but due to low turnout was also extended to July 15).
+The new governments then dismissed the existing parliaments (Riigikogu in Estonia, Seimas in Lithuania) and announced new elections to the "People's Parliaments" to be held on 14 and 15 July 1940 (originally, the election in Lithuania was to be held only on 14 July, but due to low turnout, it was also extended to 15 July).

 Elections

 Only candidates proposed by legally functioning institutions could run in each election.
-By that time all non-communist parties and organizations were outlawed.
+By that time, all non-communist parties and organizations were outlawed.
 The local Communist parties emerged from underground with 1,500 members in Lithuania, 500 in Latvia, and 133 in Estonia.
-Therefore only the Working People's Leagues proposed candidates, exactly one per each available seat.
-There were a number of non-communists on its slate.
+Therefore, only the Working People's Leagues proposed candidates, exactly one per each available seat.
+Most candidates on its slate were non-communists, but this was not considered crucial due to the way Soviet-style regimes operated.
 Efforts to present alternative candidates were blocked.
 Repressions and terror were employed against election critics and political activists.
-For example, in Lithuania some 2,000 activists were arrested on June 11.
-People were coerced to vote – those who voted had their passports stamped while anyone who did not vote was dubbed an "enemy of the people" and could expect future persecutions for "failing their political duties".
+For example, in Lithuania, some 2,000 activists were arrested on 11 June.
+People were coerced to vote – those who voted had their passports stamped, while anyone who did not vote was dubbed an "enemy of the people" and could expect future persecutions for "failing their political duties".
 The ballots had only one option – the name chosen by the Communists.
-According to the rigged results, Communist candidates received over 90% of the vote.
+According to the rigged results, Working People's Leagues candidates received over 90% of the vote.
 The Soviet envoy in London released election results even before the voting booths closed.

 Parliament sessions and aftermath

-All three parliaments convened on July 21, 1940.
-In their first sessions all three parliaments unanimously adopted resolutions to convert their states to Soviet Socialist Republics (SSR): the Estonian SSR, Latvian SSR, and Lithuanian SSR.
-Another decree resolved to petition the Supreme Soviet of the Soviet Union to accept these newly established SSRs into the Soviet Union.
+All three parliaments convened on 21 July 1940.
+In their first sessions, all three parliaments unanimously adopted resolutions to convert their states to Soviet Socialist Republics (SSR): the Estonian SSR, Latvian SSR, and Lithuanian SSR.
+They also petitioned the Supreme Soviet of the Soviet Union to accept these newly established SSRs as constituent republics of the Soviet Union.
 The parliaments also elected their representatives to go to Moscow and personally present their case in front of the Supreme Soviet.
 Other acts adopted in these early sessions concerned nationalization of virtually all larger enterprises, real estate, and land, and other Sovietization policies.
-The laws were adopted unanimously, with virtually no discussion.
+The resolutions were adopted unanimously, with virtually no discussion.

-On August 1, the Baltic delegates arrived to Moscow and petitioned the Supreme Soviet.
-After apparent deliberation, the Lithuanian request was granted on August 3, the Latvian request on August 5, and the Estonian request on August 6.
-As a result the People's Parliaments renamed themselves Supreme Soviets of the respective SSRs.
+On 1 August, the Baltic delegates arrived to Moscow and petitioned the Supreme Soviet.
+After apparent deliberation, the Lithuanian request was granted on 3 August, the Latvian request on 5 August, and the Estonian request on 6 August.
+As a result, the People's Parliaments reorganized themselves as Supreme Soviets of the respective SSRs.
 Thus the process of legitimizing the occupation was complete.
 Even after the dissolution of the Soviet Union, Russia officially maintains that all three Baltic states voluntarily joined the Union.